o-gs/dji-firmware-tools/README.md

 ### dji_imah_fwsig.py

-DJI Firmware IMaH Decryptor tool; allows to decrypt and un-sign module from `.sig` file which starts with `IM*H`.
+DJI Firmware IMaH Un-signer and Decryptor tool; allows to decrypt and un-sign module from `.sig` file which starts with `IM*H`.
 Use this tool after untarring single modules from a firmware package, to decrypt its content.

+Example: ```./dji_imah_fwsig.py wm335_0306_v03.03.04.10_20180429.pro.fw.sig```

 ### dji_mvfc_fwpak.py